-- 2.2.2.4 The size and modelling of hard corner elements is to be as follows: - (a) it is to be assumed that the hard corner extends up to s/2 from the plate intersection for longitudinally stiffened plate, where s is the stiffener spacing - (b) it is to be assumed that the hard corner extends up to $20t{grs}$ from the plate intersection for transversely stiffened plates, where t{grs} is the gross plate thickness.
+- 2.2.2.4 The size and modelling of hard corner elements is to be as follows: - (a) it is to be assumed that the hard corner extends up to s/2 from the plate intersection for longitudinally stiffened plate, where s is the stiffener spacing - (b) it is to be assumed that the hard corner extends up to $20t{grs}$ from the plate intersection for transversely stiffened plates, where $t{grs}$ is the gross plate thickness.

-For transversely stiffened plate, the effective breadth of plate for the load shortening portion of the stress-strain curve is to be taken as the full plate breadth, i.e. to the intersection of other plates - not from the end of the hard corner.
-The area is to be taken as the breadth between the intersecting plates.
+For transversely stiffened plate, the effective breadth of plate for the load shortening portion of the stress-strain curve is to be taken as the full plate breadth, i.e. to the intersection of other plates - not from the end of the hard corner if any.
+The area on which the value of $\sigma{CR5}$ defined in 2.3.8.1 applies is to be taken as the breadth between the hard corners, i.e. excluding the end of the hard corner if any.

-2.3 Stress-strain Curves σ - ε (or Load-end Shortening Curves)
+2.3 Stress-strain Curves $\sigma$ - $\varepsilon$ (or Load-end Shortening Curves)